MatthewSRC/native-springs/README.md

 ### Disclaimer

 These components are built as experiments and reference implementations.
 They may not be fully production-ready out of the box and could require adjustments for your specific use cases.
-Think of them as solid starting points, you can enhance performance, add features, or adapt the styling and behavior to fit your app’s needs.
+Think of them as solid starting points — you can enhance performance, add features, or adapt the styling and behavior to fit your app’s needs.

 ### License